 In a request made late last month that the U.S.(GAO) investigate LCS cost growth and related matters, Sen. John McCain (R-Ariz.), the top Republican of the Senate Armed Services Committee, puts the per-unit cost at less than $360 million.
 But that still means a higher LCS fleet price tag than what the Navy initially planned, defense analysts note.

 A fleet of 30 to 60 LCSs, CRS said in 2005, might cost $7.5 billion to $15 billion.
-But now theestimates the total acquisition cost for 55 LCS sea frames alone to be about $37.4 billion.
+But now the Pentagon estimates the total acquisition cost for 55 LCS sea frames alone to be about $37.4 billion.

-And, CRS cautions, “DOD (the Defense Department) has not reported a total estimated acquisition cost for the entire LCS program, including costs for both 55 LCS sea frames and 64 LCS mission packages.”
+And, CRS cautions, “DOD (the) has not reported a total estimated acquisition cost for the entire LCS program, including costs for both 55 LCS sea frames and 64 LCS mission packages.”

 Responding to questions about cost growth and other issues raised by the Project on Government Oversight (POGO), the Navy reportedly notes ofand 2, “Not only are they ‘first-of-class’ vessels but they were procured using research and development funds in a manner outside the bounds of previous ship programs.
 Previous combatant procurements leverage off of years of research and development, integration testing and validation of systems using surrogate platforms.”